feludwig/pgsql-omt-schema/README.md

 ### Tile size across zoom

-Zoom range|Usability
+Zoom range|Server usability|Client usability
 ---|---
-0-8|unusable, easily surpasses 10MB/tile.
+0-4|only `mktiles.py`: `pg_tileserv` IO errors|unusable, easily surpasses 10MB/tile.
+5-7|only `mktiles.py`, multiple minutes/tile at least|usually above 1MB/tile but can be looked at with patience
+8-11|highly recommend file caching, `mktiles.py` or `pg_tileserv`, multiple seconds/tile|rendering is long because of tilesize ~ 200 to 2500 KB/tile
-8-11|works but too big, caching helps a bit but client-side rendering is also long 12-15|okay, size is usually <500KB/tile mapbox recommendation and rendering is responsive 16-22|reuses z15 overzoom: okay
+12-15|live serving possible, size is usually <500KB/tile mapbox recommendation|rendering is responsive 16-22|no work to do|excellent: no need for network once z15 visited

 ### Not finished